 "I look in the mirror and my left eye is massive and bulbous, at least 5 times bigger than it should be and popping out of my head.
 I am not that surprised though, and I poke at it to see if I can dislodge the thing that's causing all the scratchiness.

 Then it suddenly hits me that my eye should not be this big!
 I become lucid and get out of there fast.
 I don't want to see the giant eye anymore."

 Perhaps not surprisingly, people have reported similar effects when taking psychedelics.
 Looking in a mirror (in real life) while hallucinating can reveal strange facial distortions.

 I have also had positive experiences with dream mirrors...
 But for some reason it's the really messed up ones that stick with me to this day :)

 Interestingly, your conscious expectations have very little impact on what you'll actually see in the mirror.
-This is definitely a subconscious experiment in which you can examine your subconscious self-image as well as your personal insecurities and self-doubts, as well as positive beliefs, projected onto that mirror image version of you.
+This is definitely a unconscious experiment in which you can examine your unconscious self-image as well as your personal insecurities and self-doubts, as well as positive beliefs, projected onto that mirror image version of you.

 I asked Pete if he had ever looked in a dream mirror and he had:

 "At one stage, I looked into a mirror and asked it to show me what I would look like in a different life.
 I looked at myself and to my surprise, I looked fairly similar to the way I look now, except I was a bit skinnier and my hair was longer.
 I tried again and I was kind of fat and my teeth were crooked.
 I tried a few more times and in one of them I was a bit bigger but not much bigger, and my hair was very short.

 My conclusion was that I must have taken it to mean I had my current genetics but had made some different choices in life.
 Next time, I'll try the same thing but I'll also ask myself a few questions."

 What if you see some really messed up imagery in your mirror dream?